What is a shared-ownership mortgage?

 A way to get on the property ladder

-You’ll get on the property ladder without over-stretching your finances.
-You may also find yourself buying a bigger home than you’d otherwise be able to afford.
+You’ll get on the property ladder without the need to save a big deposit.
+You may also be able to buy a bigger home than you’d otherwise be able to afford.

 Staircasing